 '18may24Friends by the

 House of Booksmore

 Tucked away on the top two floors of a historic building somewhere in St. Petersburg is one of the best budget hotels.
-'Friends by the House of Books' as it's called is right next to the landmark Zinger House aka the House of books.
-The hotel decor is very vibrant …
+'Friends by the House of Books' as it's called, is right next to the landmark Zinger House aka the House of books.
+The hotel decor is vibrant and …

 This stunning hotel was built in 1952 as part of the ‘Soviet Skyscraper’ project.
 The foundation stones were laid in 1947 to mark the 800th anniversary of Moscow and celebrate the USSR's victory in World War Two.
 Though completed after his death, this building and its sisters are seen as …